-(a) Apprenticeship assignments may be completed in any zone.

-- (b) The apprentice judge will contact the club where the apprentice judge would like to apprentice and ask if they would allow the apprentice judge to apprentice at the trial.
+- (a) Apprenticeship assignments may be completed in any zone. - (b) The apprentice judge will contact the club where the apprentice judge would like to apprentice and ask if they would allow the apprentice judge to apprentice at the trial.
 The club must be notified of the stage at which the apprentice will be working (e.g., Stage 1, 2, or 3). - (c) The apprentice will maintain a record of his/her progress through the program and will notify Head Office at the end of each stage.
-The applicant must submit evidence of completion to Head Office before beginning the next stage. - (d) It is recommended that apprentice judges apply for assignments as soon as possible; however, for stages 2 and 3, a minimum of ninety (90) days prior to the trial date is required to have the assignment approved prior to the Premium List being printed and distributed. - (e) A club must add the apprentice's name to the Premium List if the apprentice will be working at Stage 2 or 3. - (f) A maximum of one (1) apprentice judge per day shall be accepted. - (g) For Stage 1, the apprentice judge must apprentice at a minimum of one (1) CKC trial and the assignment must include all Novice and Intermediate classes offered.
-For Stages 2 and 3, the apprentice judge must apprentice at three (3) CKC Agility trials total under two (2) different judges and the assignment must include all Novice, Intermediate and Excellent classes offered.
-These judges must not be the judge who supervised the apprentice during Stage 1. - (6) Stage 1 Apprentice (Shadow Judging)
+The applicant must submit evidence of completion to Head Office before beginning the next stage. - (d) It is recommended that apprentice judges apply for assignments as soon as possible; however, a minimum of ninety (90) days prior to the trial date is required to have the assignment approved prior to the Premium List being printed and distributed.
+A club must add the apprentice's name to the Premium List. - (e) A maximum of one (1) apprentice judge per day shall be accepted. - (f) For Stage 1, the apprentice judge must apprentice at a minimum of one (1) CKC trial and the assignment must include all Novice, Intermediate and Excellent classes offered. - (6) Stage 1 Apprentice (Practice Judging) [Board Motion #14-09-22] - (a) The apprentice judge shall be in the ring judging while under observation and guidance of the officiating judge. - (b) The courses used for Stage 1 apprenticing are to be designed by the officiating judge. - (c) The officiating judge shall have full discretionary powers in making final decisions. - (d) Following a Class, the official judge will review any concerns and/or discrepancies with the apprentice judge.